If you’re reading this, you’re probably having a hard time matching clothes. And don’t worry, you’re not alone.

 How to Match Clothes: The Basic Idea

 I’m keeping this as simple as possible.
-Three things to keep in mind.
+Four things to keep in mind.

 - Contrast is key.
 Light top, dark bottom, light shoes.
 Dark top, light bottom, dark shoes.
 You want a good amount of contrast among the three.